“Reasoning with Uncertainty”

 The 2019 SRA-Benelux Conference focuses on the theme: “Reasoning with Uncertainty”.
 Experts, practitioners and policy makers often have to make decisions under conditions of uncertainty.
 This sometimes leads to catastrophic outcomes, but often also results in averted disasters, innovation and unexpected discoveries.
 This conference, is devoted to how risk research(ers) can better inform decision-making in the face of uncertainty, anticipate negative outcomes, increase the propensity for positive outcomes, and better communicate uncertainty.
+The event brings together researchers from the Benelux region and globally to present their latest research on the following themes:

 - Systemic risks